-Transfer Credit for Graduate Degree Programs: Sofia University provides a variety of oncampus and online graduate programs to suit the needs of our students.
+Transfer Credit for Graduate Degree Programs:

+Sofia University provides a variety of on-campus and online graduate programs to suit the needs of our students.
 Students may transfer up to 9 units (subject to Sofia approvals) from accredited colleges or universities.
-Some programs may set additional criteria and allowances for transfer credit.
+Some programs may set additional criteria and allowances for transfer credit (to be evaluated by the Program Chair and Registrar).